core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

-The document also defines a registry for secondary Unit names that cannot be in SenML's main registry as they are derived by linear transformation from units already in that registry.  {{-senml}} is updated to also accept these secondary Unit names in place of the (primary) Unit names defined in {{-senml}}.
+The document also defines a registry for secondary Unit names that cannot be in SenML's main registry as they are derived by linear transformation from units already in that registry.

 {::boilerplate bcp14}